cloudfoundry/korifi/INSTALL.md

 ### Cert-Manager (optional)

 [Cert-Manager](https://cert-manager.io) allows us to automatically generate certificates within the cluster.
-It is required if you want Korifi to generate self-signed certificates for API and workload ingress or for webhooks.
-In order to do this you have to set the `generateIngressCertificates` and/or `generateWebhookCertificates` values to `true`.
+It is required if you want Korifi to generate self-signed certificates for API and workload ingress or for internal use, like webhooks.
+In order to do this you have to set the `generateIngressCertificates` and/or `generateInternalCertificates` values to `true`.
 Follow the [instructions](https://cert-manager.io/docs/installation/) to install the latest version.

 ### Kpack